 Got an upcoming vacation on the brain?
 Bon voyage.
 But if you take your valuables with you, there’s a chance you may never see them again.

 Thieves, scammers and other crafty lowlifes would love to separate you from your stuff.
-Especially in the midst of the holiday chaos.
+Especially in the midst of getaway bliss.

 Fortunately, there are numerous ways to foil them.
 Here are some practical ways to avoid being a victim, courtesy of undercover detective and travel-related crime specialist, lecturer and author Kevin Coffey.